 Despite overall numbers saying England are the favourites, New Zealand go into the decider in Taunton on Thursday (September 9) in the three-match series with some confidence from their display in the second game.
 Knowing their only series win against England came in the country – back in 2010 – might not count for much but the visitors didn’t seem like an outfit with the dismal numbers when they ended up on the right side of the result with some all-round display.

 Allrounder Maddy Green already knows that this immediate result will count for much more than the numbers from the past and hopes to take the momentum from Hove to Taunton as she believes New Zealand will be up for the challenge in pressure situations.

 “The ability to play games and to be put in the pressure situations is only going to help us in the deciding game.
-[If] we get in a similar situation, players know how to execute their roles under pressure against a quality team,” Green said at a media interaction ahead of the match on Wednesday (September 8).

 ALSO READ: Grandmaster Leigh Kasperek